mesolitica/malaysian-dataset/README.md

 #### [Parliament](translation/parliament)

-Parsed from parliament text, and translate to English.
+Parsed from Malaysia parliament text, and translate to English.

 Total size: 47.6 MB